Romulo-Peres/Rmatrix/README.md

 ```

 # Custom colors
-R-matrix allows you to set new colors for the matrix body and edges.
+R-matrix uses green by default, but you can customize it with your preferred colors.

 ## Matrix body color
-Set a new value to matrix body color will change the color of the strings rendered on screen
+Setting a new value for the matrix body color will change the color of the strings rendered on screen.
 ```sh
 rmatrix --body-color <R> <G> <B>
 ```

-The default RGB value to this feature is 0 255 0 (Green)
+<b>Default value: 0 255 0 (Green)</b>

 ## Matrix edge color
-Set a new value to matrix edge color will change the first character's color of all matrix strings
+Setting a new value for the matrix edge color will change the color of the first character in all matrix strings.
 ```sh
 rmatrix --edge-color <R> <G> <B>
 ```
-Default value to: 255 255 255 (White)
+<b>Default value: 255 255 255 (White)</b>

 # Custom behaviors
-R-matrix make it also possible to set the speed which new strings are generated and how quickly they are rendered on screen.
+R-matrix also allows you to set the speed at which new strings are generated and how quickly they are rendered on screen.

 ## String interval
-Set a new value to string interval will change the delay to create a new Rmatrix string
+Setting a new value for the string interval will adjust the delay for creating a new R-matrix string.

 ```sh
 rmatrix --string-interval <Ms>
 ```
-The default value is 20 (milliseconds)
+<b>Default value: 20 (milliseconds)</b>

 ## Render speed
-Set a new value to render speed will change the how quickly the Rmatrix strings are pulled down
+Setting a new value for the render speed will change how quickly the R-matrix strings are pulled down.
 ```sh
 rmatrix --render-speed <Ms>
 ```
-Default to: 30 (millisecond)
+<b>Default value: 30 (milliseconds)</b>

 # Exit the program
 To exit the program while it is running, simply press Enter.
-The expected behavior is for the matrix to disappear and for all terminal configurations to be reset to default.
+The expected behavior is that the matrix will disappear, and all terminal settings will be reset to their default configuration.